briochemc/briochemc.github.io/index.md

 <!-- @def title = "about" -->

-As a scientist with mathematical training who spent time studying the ocean and its response to our warming climate, I am currently on the job market for projects dedicated to the fight against climate change and its impacts.
+I am a scientist with mathematical training who is concerned about climate change and its impacts.
+In the last few years, I have spent time studying the ocean and its response to our warming climate.
+And today I am back on the job market, looking for my next project to use my skill and contribute to the fight against climate change.

 Until recently I was a Contract Researcher for the [CarbonLock Future Science Platform](https://research.csiro.au/carbonlock/) of [CSIRO](https://www.csiro.au/) (Australia's National Science Agency), working on estimating the sequestration efficiency of the deep ocean using only climate-model archives (with [Dr. Richard Matear](https://people.csiro.au/M/R/Richard-Matear)).